edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 APE consists of several credentials, detailed below.
 It MUST include a vetting credential for the AP.
 If the source telephone number is allocated to the AP (which is true unless a proxy is the OP and uses their own telephone number), it MUST include a TNAlloc credential for the AP.
 If the AP intends to contextualize the call with a brand, it MUST include a brand credential for the AP.
 If no brand credential is present, verifiers MUST NOT impute a brand to the caller on the basis of any VVP guarantees.
 If there is a nuanced relationship between the AP as a legal entity and the AP in some limited manifestation, the APE MUST also include a delegation credential that nuances the relationship.
 For example, this could distinguish between Acme Corporation in general, and software operated by Acme's IT department for the express purpose of signing voice traffic.
 The former has a vetting credential and legal accountability, and can act as the company in all contexts; the latter can only sign voice calls on Acme's behalf.

-If the OP and the AP are the same party, the digital signature and the relationship between AIDs in issuer and issuee roles in the evidence MUST bind the AP to the APE (e.g., by referencing the AP as issuee).
-Otherwise, the data graph referenced by the `evd` claim in the PASSporT MUST also include Delegation Evidence (DE).
-The DE MUST include a vetting credential for the OP.
-If the OP is using a phone number allocated to the AP, the DE also MUST include a TNAlloc credential issued by the AP to the OP, delegating the right to use the AP's phone number.
-If the APE includes a brand credential, then the DE MUST also include a brand proxy credential, proving that the OP not only can use the AP's allocated telephone number, but has AP's permission to project the AP's brand while doing so.

 ```
          VVP PASSporT
   +-----------------------+